What can AOEU classes offer me?

 AOEU’s courses meet many of the common professional needs of practicing art teachers!
 Each credit is worth 45 hours of professional development contact time.
 AOEU encourages you to refer to your state and local guidelines, and/or to work with our professional development advisors, who are kept up-to-date on state guidelines.

-Students may choose to earn degree level graduate credit from The Art of Education University courses.
 These credits may be used for license renewal, salary advancement, or applied toward a master’s program.
 The Art of Education University cannot guarantee credits will be accepted as transfer credit at another institution.
 Acceptance of transfer credit is up to the receiving institution.
 It is strongly advised to check with the degree-granting school, your state, and your district to verify the credits will be accepted for license renewal, salary advancement, or for use in a degree program.
 If you still have questions, just give us a call or send us an email and we can provide as much assistance as possible.

 If you need graduate credit that is regionally accredited, you can take courses through our educational partner Morningside College (HLC).
 If you’re unsure of your state’s requirements, click here to research your state’s requirements.

 Graduate credit students may request an official paper or electronic transcript once notification of a Certificate of Completion is received.

 - Log into your AOEU account at www.theartofeducation.edu/account

 - Select “Records”

 - Select “Request Official Transcript” (bottom of the page).